BrianRagazzi/aws-certification-prep/exercises/ex-003_TestingBasicConnectivityGUI.rst

 - We allocated a Elastic IP.
 - We map/re-mapped that Elastic IP to Instances.
 - We tested connectivity to/from both the 'public' and 'private' Instances.
-- We terminated both Instance, released the Elastic IP, deleted the Security Group and the VPC (and associated components).
+- We terminated both Instances, released the Elastic IP, deleted the Security Group and the VPC (and associated components).

 **Note: we did NOT delete the Key Pair, keep the '.pem' file safe**